SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 	loadFromConfiguration(configuration) {
 		base.loadFromConfiguration(configuration)

-		for functionDescriptor, descriptorValues in getConfigurationSectionValues(configuration, "Controller Functions", Object()) {
+		for functionDescriptor, descriptorValues in getMultiMapValues(configuration, "Controller Functions", Object()) {
 			functionDescriptor := ConfigurationItem.splitDescriptor(functionDescriptor)

 			if ((functionDescriptor[1] == this.Type) && (functionDescriptor[2] == this.Number))